JumiaPayAIG/woocommerce-plugin/readme.txt

 Importante Note:
-This plugin is meant to be used by businesses in Egypt.
-Therefore, you will need to set your stores in the country you operate.
-The local currency needs to be configured in the ‘General’ tab on the WooCommerce settings page.
+This plugin is meant to be used by businesses in Nigeria and Egypt.
+Therefore, you will need to set your store country to Nigeria or Egypt and the currency to Nigerian Naira or Egyptian pound in the ‘General’ tab on the WooCommerce settings page.

 == Installation ==